parichit/DCEM/README.md

 **Package Overview**

 Implements the Expectation Maximisation Algorithm for clustering the multivariate and univariate datasets.
 The package has been tested with numerical datasets (not recommended for categorical/ordinal data).
-The package comes bundled with a dataset for demostration (ionosphere_data.csv).
+The package comes bundled with a dataset for demonstration (ionosphere_data.csv).
 More help about the package can be seen by typing `?DCEM` in the R console (after installing the package).

 **Currently, data imputation is not supported and user has to handle the missing data before using the package.**